Nourbh17/kerberos/README.md

 ![image](https://github.com/Nourbh17/kerberos/assets/98901671/fa36a709-86a7-4c8b-850e-c41a1c10563b)

 2-5
+# Partie 2 : Gestion des Services Réseau avec DNS :
+## What is DNS?
+The Domain Name System (DNS) is the phonebook of the Internet.
+Humans access information online through domain names, like nytimes.com or espn.com.
+Web browsers interact through Internet Protocol (IP) addresses.
+DNS translates domain names to IP addresses so browsers can load Internet resources.

+Each device connected to the Internet has a unique IP address which other machines use to find the device.
+DNS servers eliminate the need for humans to memorize IP addresses such as 192.168.1.1 (in IPv4), or more complex newer alphanumeric IP addresses such as 2400:cb00:2048:1::c629:d7a2 (in IPv6).
+------image--------
+## DNS server configuration:
+### install Bind9:
+The reference DNS server, BIND (Berkeley Internet Name Domain), is from the Internet Software Consortium.
+`sudo apt-get install bind9`
+### configuration:
+The main configuration of BIND9 is done in the following files:

+/etc/bind/named.conf
+/etc/bind/named.conf.options
+/etc/bind/named.conf.local

+We will configure a forwarder, which is a DNS server that will handle requests that your server cannot resolve, essentially all requests except those for the zone that we will host for our local machines.

+To do this, we will modify named.conf.options with the command:

+`sudo nano /etc/bind/named.conf.options`

+We uncomment the forwarders block and specify, for example, the IP address of the DNS server provided by the DHCP server of your router.
+We have set the IP address of a Google DNS like 8.8.8.8 and 8.8.4.4
+------image-----
+To host our own zone as the master server, we will modify the named.conf.local file using the command:
+`sudo nano /etc/bind/named.conf.local`
+----image---
+Then, we need to create the file /etc/bind/local.lan to go along with it.
+To do this, we will copy db.local, which serves as a reference.
+You type:

+`sudo cp /etc/bind/db.local /etc/bind/local.lan`

+Edit the file with

+`nano /etc/bind/local.lan`

+we need to create the file /etc/bind/inv.lan

+sudo cp /etc/bind/db.127 /etc/bind/inv.lan`

+Edit the file with

+`nano /etc/bind/inv.lan`

+Next, we modify the zone.
+Here we define the Start Of Authority (SOA).
+For this, we declare ns (for Name server).
+We also declare a second name, root, here

+After defining the SOA, still ns, we also declare one or more A-type records.
+An A-type record allows mapping a DNS name to an IP address.
+-----image---
+### Add DNS records for OpenLDAP, Apache and OpenVPN:
+we have first to add zoness in named.conf.local image then records in local.lan image and then w create the files apache.lan, ldap.lan and openvpn.lan using `sudo cp /etc/bind/db.127 /etc/bind/apache.lan`
+`sudo cp /etc/bind/db.127 /etc/bind/ldap.lan`
+`sudo cp /etc/bind/db.127 /etc/bind/openvpn.lan`
+edit them with:
+`nano /etc/bind/apache.lan`
+`nano /etc/bind/ldap.lan`
+`nano /etc/bind/openvpn.lan`
+## testing
+Redémarrer le démon BIND9 avec
+`sudo service bind9 restart`

+De là, depuis une autre machine vous pouvez normalement tester la résolution de ns.local.lan Sur une machine windows, on tape dans une invite de commande `nslookup` on Indique à nslookup qu'il doit utiliser votre serveur linux comme serveur dns.
+Le mien à l'ip 192.168.56.102
+`server 192.168.56.102`
+Maintenant tentez de résoudre ns.local.lan

+`ns.local.lan`
+Ici on voit que l'ip associée à ns.local.lan a bien été trouvée et affichée

 # Introduction :
 Kerberos is a network authentication protocol designed to provide secure authentication for client-server applications.
 The primary goal of Kerberos is to enable secure communication over a non-secure network, such as the Internet.